Makifun/medializr/README.md

 * .env

-Replace domain.tld(in 3 places) with your own domain here
+Replace domain.tld(in 3 places) with your own domain here and also add your email address here

 * /data/config/traefik/traefik.toml